rayzhudev/Speech-translator/README.md

 ### Speech Translator

 This is a program which takes audio files and translates them to speech in another language.
-It does this by transcribing, then translating, then vocoding.
+It does this by transcribing, then translating, then synthesising to speech.

 ### How to use
 1. Install the required libraries.